wasserman-group/pyCADMium/README.md

 python setup.py install
 ```

+### Community Guideliness
-- If any unexpected error occurs, please contact us at: victorandscience@gmail.com
+- If any unexpected error occurs, please contact us at: victorandscience@gmail.com.
+- Any comment, suggestion or change is welcomed as an issue or a pull request.

 ### Tutorials:
 Learn how to use CADMium with these [examples](https://github.com/wasserman-group/CADMium_examples).